 - 1/2 cup chopped, peeled baking apples (such as Gala, Golden Delicious, or Jonagold)

 - 2 tablespoons caramel sauce (homemade or store bought)

 - For the apples: In a large saucepan, bring apples, sugar, cinnamon, and lemon juice to a boil.
 Boil for 5 minutes or until the apples soften.
 Remove from the heat and stir in caramel sauce.
 Cool to room temperature.

 - For the cheesecake: In a small bowl, mix together the crumbs and melted butter.
-Press into the bottom of two glasses or ramekins.
-Refrigerate for at least 15 minutes or until firm.
+Press into the bottom of two small glasses or ramekins.
+Refrigerate while you work on the filling.

-- In the same mixing bowl (no need to clean bowl - switch to paddle if using stand mixer), beat together the cream cheese, granulated sugar, and remaining 1/4 teaspoon vanilla until smooth and creamy, about 1-2 minutes.
-Scrape down the bowl.
+- In the same mixing bowl (no need to clean bowl - switch to paddle if using stand mixer), beat together the cream cheese, powdered sugar, and vanilla until smooth and creamy, about 2-3 minutes.

 - Add some of the cheesecake filling on top of each chilled crust then add some cooked apple.
 Finish layering with the cheesecake and apples.

-- Garnish with the reserved 2 tablespoons whipped cream.
-Refrigerate at least 1 hour before serving.
+- Refrigerate at least 4 hours before serving.
 Keep cold until ready to serve.